Quagmire's Quagmire

 "Quagmire's Quagmire" is the third episode of the twelfth season and the 213th overall episode of the animated comedy series Family Guy.
-It aired on Fox in the United States and Canada on November 3, 2013, and is written by Cherry Chevapravatdumrong and was the last episode to be directed by Pete Michels, who had been involved with the series since its inception.
+It aired on Fox in the United States on November 3, 2013, and is written by Cherry Chevapravatdumrong and was the last episode to be directed by Pete Michels, who had been involved with the series since its inception.

 In the episode, Quagmire befriends a young woman named Sonya (voiced by Rachael MacFarlane) who has an insatiable sexual appetite and later abuses him.
 She abducts him into sexual slavery and Peter, Joe and Quagmire's transgender father Ida go looking for him.
 Meanwhile, Stewie questions his loyalty to his teddy bear Rupert when he rediscovers another toy, Oscar.

 Plot

-Peter and Joe help Quagmire pick out a new Apple computer at the mall.
+Peter and Joe help Quagmire pick out a new computer at the mall.
 Quagmire later calls Peter for help finding his cat pictures, and his computer crashes.
 Taking it back for service help the next day, the clerk, Sonya, discovers his tastes in porn, and they end up on a date.
 They find they have much in common, but Quagmire wakes up the next morning handcuffed to the bed, discovering he was drugged to have sex and decides he's finally found his true love.
 Telling the guys at The Drunken Clam, they caution him to be careful.
-Quagmire and Sonya engage in a variety of wild sexual acts, such as having sex at the high school in front of Quagmire's former (now completely senile) high-school principal, Mr. Goodrich (who once suspended Quagmire for exposing himself at school), painting their bodies in black ink and making out until they've painted every letter in the Chinese alphabet.
-Sonya watches Quagmire having sex with his transgender father, Ida, which Quagmire rejects.
+Quagmire and Sonya engage in a variety of wild sexual acts, including a reluctant Quagmire having sex with his transgender father, Ida.

 At the Drunken Clam, Peter and Joe discover Quagmire hiding black eyes behind sunglasses.
 They tell him his sex life with Sonya is getting out of hand but Quagmire feels he can't openly share their concerns in case Sonya overhears.
 Leaving the Drunken Clam, Sonya meets Quagmire outside, beats him, and shuts him in the trunk of his car, claiming that she is satisfying his fantasies of being dominated and humiliated, as she drives away with him.
 The next day, Ida shows up at Peter's door and expresses concern that Quagmire hasn't been seen for days.
 Joe is also aware that Quagmire hasn't been around when their plans to hang out fell through.